Reviewed By Joana Garrido DVM

-Stick to this minimal dose for about 1–2 weeks.
+Stick to this minimal dose for about 1 to 2 weeks.
 If he does not show any changes within this duration, slowly increase the amount of hemp oil until you reach the ideal dosage.

-Hemp oil for dogs can be used topically too.
+Hemp oil for dogs can also be used topically to alleviate skin problems.
 Do this by simply applying it to the affected area.

 How to Choose the Best Hemp Oil for Dogs

 The production of hemp oil for dogs continues to be unregulated.
 Thus, many companies can get away with manufacturing low-grade products.

 Here are a few tips to help you find a high-quality hemp oil for your pooch:

 1. Opt for hemp oil produced through carbon dioxide and cold press extraction.